 Petroleum jelly works as a protective barrier and can help prevent moisture from escaping, but it is not likely to add any moisture to your lips.

-If you have tried all the tips above and your chapped lips just won’t quit, it could be time to book in an appointment with your GP to discuss other potential causes.
+If you have tried all the tips above and your chapped lips just won’t quit, it could be time to book in an appointment with your GP to discuss other potential causes and possible solutions.